 - 4. Risk management (continued)

 - ii.
 Financial risk management (continued)

-- b.
+- a.
 Credit risk (continued)

-- X. Credit risk management against impact of COVID-19
+X. Credit risk management against impact of COVID-19

 In response to the COVID-19 outbreak, the Bank's Risk management division identified the vulnerable sectors that are significantly impacted by this stressed situation, and reviews are being conducted on a more frequent basis.
 The existing corporate credit lines are being reviewed and the utilization is being closely monitored.
-The Bank enjoys a well-diversified financing portfolio where Government and Government related entities (GRE) represent more than 34% (31 December 2019: 26%).
+The Bank enjoys a well-diversified financing portfolio where Government and Government related entities (GRE) represent more than 35% (31 December 2020: 34%).